erikaylopez/Regex-Tutorial/Develop/gist-template.md

 Quantifiers specify how many times characters or groups of characters appear in various parts of the email address.

-'+' quantifier ensures that at least one occurence of elements (lowercase letters, digits, underscores, dots or hyphens) has occured.
+- '+' quantifier ensures that at least one occurence of elements (lowercase letters, digits, underscores, dots or hyphens) has occured.

-'+' quantifier after the sequence, '[a-zA-Z0-9._%+-]' signifies that at least one character has been used in the username.
+- '+' quantifier after the sequence, '[a-zA-Z0-9._%+-]' signifies that at least one character has been used in the username.

-'+' quantifier after the sequence, '+ after [a-zA-Z0-9.-]' signifies that at least one character has been in the domain.
+- '+' quantifier after the sequence, '+ after [a-zA-Z0-9.-]' signifies that at least one character has been in the domain.

-{2,4} is another quantifier in matching an email address and signifies that the top-level domain (TLD) should contain between 2 to 4 alphabetical characters.
+- {2,4} is another quantifier in matching an email address and signifies that the top-level domain (TLD) should contain between 2 to 4 alphabetical characters.
 This quantifier can be found after the sequence, '[a-zA-Z]'.

 # Character Classes

+Character classes are used to match specific patterns found in email addresses.

+- '[A-Za-z0-9._%+-]+' : This character class matches one or more alphanumeric characters, dots, underscores, percentage signs, plus signs, or hyphens in the username.

+- '@' : Matches the '@' symbol.

+- '[A-Za-z0-9.-]+' : Matches one or more alphanumeric characters, dots, or hyphens in the domain.

+- '\.' : Matches a dot '.'

+- '[A-Za-z]{2,}' : Matches two or more alphabetic characters for the top-level domain.

 # Grouping and Capturing

+Grouping and capturing allows the isolation and extraction of specific parts of an email address such as username, domain, and top-level domain.
+Parentheses in regular expressions allows you to create groups- where anything inside the parentheses captures a group.

+- '([A-Za-z0-9._%+-]+)' : captures the first group known as the username part of the email address.

+- '@' matches the '@' : symbol.

+- '([A-Za-z0-9.-]+)' : captures the second group known as the domain part of the email address.

+- '\.' matches the dot '.' : separating the domain and the top-level domain.

+- '([A-Za-z]{2,})' : captures the third group known as the top-level domain.

 # Bracket Expressions

 # Greedy and Lazy Match